 Diabo 4 Release Date

 The answer is – we really don’t know yet, and based on past delays and the extra pressure from COVID-19 it’s not hard to imagine that we may still be away to go.
 That said, it’s unlikely that the Diablo 4 team won’t at least have something to show for Blizzon to keep hungry fans at bay especially after the botched Diablo Immortal announcement last Blizzon.
-Unfortunately at this stage this is all complete conjecture – there is really no way to know for sure and as the old saying goes, it’s better to expect less and not be disappointed!
+Unfortunately at this stage, this is all complete conjecture – there is really no way to know for sure and as the old saying goes, it’s better to expect less and not be disappointed!

 Remembering the Trauma of Diablo 3

-With the backlash over Diablo Immortal being mobile only and Blizzards subsequent announcement of Diablo 4 shortly afterwards to appease angry fans, it’s clear the studio are taking heat for Diablo 3, with execs having given up on a planned Diablo 3 expansion after the game failing to meet revenue expectations compared to other games.
+With the backlash over Diablo Immortal being mobile only and Blizzards subsequent announcement of Diablo 4 shortly afterward to appease angry fans, it’s clear the studio are taking heat for Diablo 3, with execs having given up on a planned Diablo 3 expansion after the game failing to meet revenue expectations compared to other games.
 That’s not to mention a rocky launch which left millions of playing with an error screen.

-While Diablo 3 may be an OK overall game in its own right, when compared to its predecessors, it pales grossly in comparison, which is understandably why many fans felt so short changed having waited patiently for so many years for a sequel.
+While Diablo 3 may be an OK overall game in its own right, when compared to its predecessors, it pales grossly in comparison, which is understandably why many fans felt so short-changed having waited patiently for so many years for a sequel.

 Despite decent initial sales, it’s pretty clear that Diablo 3 seriously hurt Blizzards integrity in the eyes of its fans, potentially pathing the way for a dangerous schism where Activision Blizzard may be alienating many of Blizzards original fan base.